The 9 Best Supplements for Women

-Getting enough of these 9 essential vitamins and nutrients each and every day is a great step toward better self-care.
-You may also enjoy reading 11 Best Self-Care Tips for Mind & Body and Take Care of U: 6 Ways to Take Care of Yourself.
+Getting enough of these nine essential vitamins and nutrients each and every day is a great step toward better self-care.

 Sign up for Swanson Health emails to have wellness tips and tricks delivered straight to your inbox, plus you’ll be the first to know about new products and promotions!

 Lindsey is a nationally recognized registered dietitian and nutritionist with a soft spot for ice cream.
 She empowers people to take charge of their health by finding the balance between the pleasure and nourishment in food.
 Her philosophy is that you should take care of your body because it’s the only permanent home you have.
 It’s what inspired her to pursue a career in nutrition.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 1. Magnesium Deficiency in Plants.
 The Crop Journal.
 Read source